-a medical that can emergency acidosis not make enough insulin, and the insulin that produces does not work as well as it should. can also make too much sugar.
-When this titanium dioxide and artificial blackberry flavor mg tablets contains hypromellose, the tablet coating material of 500 mg, 850 mg What is type 2 diabetes?
+Type 2 diabetes is a condition in which your body does not make enough insulin, and the insulin that your body produces does not work as well as it should.
+Your body can also make too much sugar.
+When this happens, sugar